bobev18/py3chess/README.md

 Added embeded inner ifs for un/block methods in Path.
 Moved heat accumulation to single separate cycle in the end of process_actions Added sorting of subnodes in chesstree to ensure consistency of move considerations for the cProfile tests

+Using piece.raw_moves is a bug, because that is not updated after change in piece.location